 The Doctor of Audiology (Au.D.) degree requires a four-year post-baccalaureate program of study that includes 99 credit hours partitioned across both academic and clinical practicum courses.
-In addition, students must meet all the requirements specified by the American Speech-Language Hearing Association for the Certificate of Clinical Competence in Audiology.
 Additional coursework may be required depending on your academic and/or clinical background to fulfill all program requirements.

 If you have specific questions about the application process, contact:

 For additional information about the AuD program contact:

 Debbie Moncrieff, Ph.D.,

 Currently, we are offering several small in person tours per month that will be limited to prospective students and one guest per student.
 We are also offering Virtual Information Sessions once a month that will feature faculty & students who can answer students’ questions about the admissions process and the programs.
 The current tour dates and Information Session dates are listed below.
 There will be 2 in-person tours available on each of the following dates:

 The first tour will start at 11 a.m. and the second tour begins at 11:45 a.m.
 Students should meet in the lobby of the Community Health Building.

 For those who are not able to attend an in-person tour, we are offering Virtual Information Sessions of the program that will feature an opportunity to learn about the admissions process and speak with current faculty and students.
 There is no cap on participants for the Virtual Open Houses.
 All Virtual Information Sessions during Fall 2023 will start at 11:45 a.m.
 (CST).
 They are held on the same dates as the tours.